learn-co-curriculum/ember-mvc-intro/README.md

 There are other aspects of an Ember app too:

-* In Ember, the controller is actually responsible for decorating data with with display logic and changing that decoration in response to the users' actions (i.e. action handling).
+* In Ember, the controller is actually responsible for decorating data with display logic and changing that decoration in response to the users' actions (i.e. action handling).
 * The adapter is responsible for connecting our app to the external API or database from which it retrieves data.
 * Components are similar to partials in Rails––they allow us to bundle up and re-use portions of our templates.
 But, components are smart––they can have their own properties and actions.